basshelal/jVSTwRapper/src/Readme_mac.txt

    folders /VST or /Components in either /Library/Audio/Plug-Ins/ or ~/Library/Audio/Plug-Ins/ (I.e. the .component bundle goes to either /Library/Audio/Plug-Ins/Components/ or ~/Library/Audio/Plug-Ins/Components/ and the .vst bundle goes to /Library/Audio/Plug-Ins/VST/ or ~/Library/Audio/Plug-Ins/VST/.
-You can freely choose between both versions.)
+You can freely choose between both folders.)

 NOTE: